 This discussion and analysis is intended to serve as an introduction to the Agency's basic financial statements.
 The financial statements of the Agency include management's discussion and analysis (MD&A), the statement of net position, statement of activities, statement of fiduciary net position - fiduciary fund and related notes to the financial statements.
 The statement of net position presents information on all of the Agency's assets and liabilities with the difference between the two reported as net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Agency's net position changed during the most recent year.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Agency is improving or deteriorating.
+The statement of activities presents information showing how the Agency's net position changed during the most recent year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 The notes to the financial statements contain information that is essential to the understanding of the financial statements, such as the Agency's accounting methods and policies.